Skip to content

 VAT

 Both self-employed individuals and corporations have the same obligation to register to VAT.
-Same rules apply to self-employed individuals and companies, there is therefore no advantage from a VAT perspective..
+Same rules and rates apply to self-employed individuals and companies, there is therefore no advantage from a VAT perspective..

 Social Insurance